aws-samples/bedrock-claude-chat/README.md

 ### Contribution

-Thank you for considering contribution on this repository!
-We welcome for bug fixes, language translation, feature enhancements, and other improvements.
+Thank you for considering contributing to this repository!
+We welcome bug fixes, language translation, feature enhancements, and other improvements.
 Please see following:

 - [Local Development](./docs/LOCAL_DEVELOPMENT.md)
 - [CONTRIBUTING](./CONTRIBUTING.md)